Dramatherapy

 What happens in a dramatherapy session?

-A typical group dramatherapy session may work like this:
+A group dramatherapy session may include:

 1. Check in